David-M-Nielsen/spasm/README.md

 ## Simple-Password-Manager
-Simple password manager, or `spasm` for short: a password management program for linux.
+Simple password manager, or `SPasM` for short: a password management program for linux.

 ### usage